sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 *RAG Architecture: knowledge lives outside the model, injected at query time.*

 **RAG is the right call when:**
-- Our knowledge base changes frequently — product docs, policy updates, live data
+- Our knowledge base changes frequently : product docs, policy updates, live data
 - We need source attribution and want to cite where the answer came from
 - We're working with proprietary documents the base model never saw
-- Budget is tight — RAG avoids expensive GPU training runs
+- Budget is tight : RAG avoids expensive GPU training runs

 **RAG struggles when:**
-- The answer requires synthesising across hundreds of chunks — context gets noisy
+- The answer requires synthesising across hundreds of chunks, context gets noisy
 - Latency matters — retrieval adds round-trip overhead
 - We want the model to *behave* differently, not just know more